IPL-UV/equi7grid_lite/README.md

 <p align="center">
     <em>
-    No one will drive us from the paradise which EquiGrid created for us
+    No one will drive us from the paradise which Equi7Grid created for us
     </em>
 </p>